 Since its founding, the Group has demonstrated an on-going commitment to people and to fair employment practices.
-We believe that diverse work force helps the organisation realises its full potential.
+We believe that diverse workforce helps the organisation realises its full potential.

-We believe that a well-managed, diverse work force expands the Group's base of knowledge, skills and cross-cultural understanding, which in turn, enables us to understand, relate and respond to our diverse and more sophisticated customers.
+We believe that a well-managed, diverse and inclusive work force expands the Group's base of knowledge, skills and cross-cultural understanding, which in turn, enables us to understand, relate and respond to our diverse and changing customers throughout the world.
 Our overall commitment is reflected in our diversity and inclusion philosophy.

 Consistent with our Best Work Environment practices, we maintain a work environment free from discrimination and we comply with all applicable laws pertaining to non-discrimination and equal opportunity.

 This is evidenced by the diverse ethnic and social backgrounds of staff and business partners.